 The Louisiana Readers' Choice Awards program was founded in 1999 with the first award given in 2000.
-Louisiana’s young people have read more than 1.5 million books and cast over 485,000 votes in the program's 26 years.
+Louisiana’s young people have read more than 1.6 million books and cast over 511,000 votes since the program's inception.

 The purpose of the program is to foster a love of reading in the children of Louisiana by motivating them to participate in the recognition of outstanding books.
 The lists are well-balanced selections of high-quality fiction, nonfiction, and poetry.

-Now entering its 27th year, the program continues to encourage Louisiana’s youth to read for pleasure.
+Now entering its 28th cycle, the program continues to encourage Louisiana’s youth to read for pleasure.

 You can find answers to frequently asked questions here (PDF).